html-polygon/html-polygon/README.md

 This is where HTML Polygon differs.
 This component builds an HTML element that both looks like a polygon, and behaves like a polygon.

-Visit the playground and documentation at [the HTML Polygon website](https://html-polygon.sambauers.com).